State of M&A Data Rooms — Q1 2026 Read the report →

 Why CVs need a different data room than standard M&A

-I run Peony, a data room company.
+I run Peony, a data room company built for private equity.
 About a third of our PE customers now use us for continuation vehicle processes — and the first thing every one of them tells me is that their old data room setup didn't work.

 Here is why.
 A standard M&A data room has two sides: buyer and seller.
 One permission boundary.
 Simple.